ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 - The installer is located in C:\PythonXX\dist\
 - It can be distributed and installed/repaired/removed as a Windows program.
 - The installation creates what the build command does in a directory of our choice.
-- Build an installer for Mac OS X.
+- Build an installer on Mac OS X.

 ```python
 python setup.py bdist_dmg